wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 *	yield
 <br /><br />

-The list above can be retrieved (as an array) by this code:
+The list above can be retrieved (as an array) by this code after typing <tt>python</tt> for the REPL (Read Evaluate Print Loop) interactive prompt:

 <pre>python
 >>> import keyword